phamtiendat1998/packer-terraform-deployment/README.md

 4. Install [Terraform](https://www.terraform.io/downloads.html)

 ### Instructions
+You can customize the deployments using the variables in variables.tf file:
+ - "prefix": The prefix of resouce name
+ - "location": Azure region
+ - "commonTagName": Tag name in order to attached to resouces
+ - "virtualMachineCount": The number of virtual machines will be deployed

+After input the variables:
 1. Run packer in command line: <code>packer build "server.json"</code>.
 2. Run terraform in command line: <code>teraform init</code>.
 3. Run terraform in command line: <code>teraform plan -out solution.plan</code>.